rollins1338/The-Fallen-Fruit-under-the-paradise/README.md

 Translation taken from https://rainofsnow.com

-Made to be listened to as Audio by me
+Removed all censorship and Made to be listened to as Audio by me

 <i> <b> This was truly an entire world made for Ulrich </b> </i>- TL note from rainofsnow